learn-co-curriculum/selecting-single-elements-readme/README.md

 Congratulations, you've used the `id` to find an element on a page!
 Let's try a more general application by simply looking up based on the tag.

-### Select the title with the querySelector method
+### Select The Title With The QuerySelector Method

 Now, from the Console, type in `document.querySelector('h1')`, and you'll see that this selects the appropriate element.